10 Strong Ways To Make Any Narcissist Respect You

 A narcissist I knew too well had borrowed a giant sum of money from me.
 Then they won’t return it.

-When I asked them to, they started giving it in small monthly installments.
-The whole thing would have taken 5 years, and I was ready for that.
-But they stopped within a year, quoting financial distress, and did not restart even after two years.
+But they stopped within a year, citing financial distress, and did not restart even after two years.

-Their idea was to keep me hooked so that I can be useful to them.
-But as soon as they thought I would not go furious about that, they stopped paying me back.
+The idea was to keep me hooked so that I could be useful to them.
+So once they concluded I would not be furious, they stopped paying me back.

 So, what did I do?
 I waived it all and moved away from the relationship permanently.
 It may not be the most advisable thing to do, but I did it because I cared about my well-being more than the money.